4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

                 pwd = getpass('Password ({}): '.format(inst))
                 credentials['{}_pwd'.format(inst)] = pwd

 Instances requiring a username and password to login are defined in this loop's list.
-Additional instances can simply be added to this list.
+Additional instances can simply be added if desired.
 This block determines whether credentials have been supplied and, if not, collects them appropriately.

-Along with making sure credentials are available/collected, it does that before Chromedriver is opened which can easily cover the script's/tool's window.
+Along with making sure credentials are available/collected, it does that before Chromedriver is opened, ensuring the credential prompt is not covered by the Driver window.

-The reason behind collecting the credentials in the first place is to return them for scripts and tools meant to run for extended periods time.
+A big reason for collecting the credentials in the first place is to return them for scripts and tools meant to run for extended periods of time.
+This way, should the session expire without the user present, logging in again can be automatic.

 **_Test Login State_**